syncfusion-content/fileformat-docs/File-Formats/DocIO/html.md

 ### Customize Image Data

-Essential DocIO provides an ImageNodeVisited event, which is used to customize image data while importing and exporting HTML files.
-You can implement logic to customize the image data by using this ImageNodeVisited event.
-The following code example illustrates loading and saving image data in a specific location during importing and exporting HTML files.
+Essential DocIO provides an `ImageNodeVisited` event, which is used to customize image data while importing and exporting HTML files.
+You can implement logic to customize the image data by using this `ImageNodeVisited` event.

+The following code example shows how to load image data based on image source path during importing HTML files.`

 {% tabs %}
 {% highlight c# %}
 //Creates a new instance of WordDocument
 WordDocument document = new WordDocument();
-//Hooks the ImageNodeVisited event to open the image from a specific location/web path document.HTMLImportSettings.ImageNodeVisited += OpenImage;
+//Hooks the ImageNodeVisited event to open the image from a specific location document.HTMLImportSettings.ImageNodeVisited += OpenImage;
 //Opens the input HTML document document.Open("Input.html", FormatType.Html);
 //Unhooks the ImageNodeVisited event after loading HTML document.HTMLImportSettings.ImageNodeVisited -= OpenImage;
 //Saves the document as HTML
-document.Save("Output.html", FormatType.Html);
+document.Save("HtmlToWord.docx", FormatType.Docx);
 //Closes the WordDocument instance document.Close();
 {% endhighlight %}